 The analysis below compares the Los Angeles minimum wage to my (gross revenue – auto expense) per hour.
 If on mobile, turn your phone to horizontal mode for easier viewing of the spreadsheet.

 As you can see, I’m averaging a LOT LESS THAN MINIMUM WAGE when auto expenses are considered.
-(And that’s before other business expenses.
-See notes below.)
+(And that’s before other business expenses like my phone, cell service, accounting, etc. See notes below.)
 If you were one of my passengers, and after looking at this, you want to reward me:

 - To tip me or add to your tip with a card via PayPal, click here.
 You may also be able to add a tip later in your rider app or via an email that Uber/Lyft sends you about your ride.